Business in Denmark, Copenhagen, Danish Economy

 Business Plan for Denmark Goals

-The objectives of the subject “International Trade and Business in Denmark” are the following:
+The objectives of the subject “Foreign Trade, Logistics and Business in Denmark” are the following:

-To analyze the Danish Economy and Foreign Trade
+To analyze the Danish Economy, Logistics and Foreign Trade

 To identify business opportunities in the Danish Market